DeepWok/mase/docs/masert/README.md

 This interface pass returns a dictionary containing the `onnx_path` and `trt_engine_path`.

 **Performance Anaylisis**
-To showcase the improved inference speeds and to evaluate accuracy and other performance metrics, the `tensorrt_analysis_pass` can be used.

-The tensorRT engine path obtained the previous interface pass is now inputted into the the analysis pass.
-The same pass can take a MaseGraph as an input, as well as an ONNX graph.
+To showcase the improved inference speeds and to evaluate accuracy and other performance metrics, the `runtime_analysis_pass` can be used.
+The pass can take a MaseGraph as an input, as well as an ONNX graph.
 For this comparison, we will first run the anaylsis pass on the original unquantized model and then on the INT8 quantized model.

 ## 🚀 Getting Started